PietroCiaccio/ExchangeMigration/EXAMPLES.md

 **Prepare a mailbox, migrate, wait for completion, and perform post migration tasks**

-As above, but will wait and perform post migration tasks
+As above, but will wait and perform post migration tasks.

 Start-EMProcessMailbox -Samaccountname user1 -Mode Prepare -MoveMailbox Yes -Wait $true